-This week marks the unofficial halfway point of the prep football season, which means it’s time to hand out the Fieldies.
+It’s the unofficial halfway point of the prep football season, and that means it’s time to give out the Fieldies.